AlieN-Lekker/Avalon/docs/architecture.md

 ```
 repo/
 ├── src/            # C# backend projects
-├── frontend/       # Angular client app
+├── AvelonFront.web/       # Angular client app
 ├── docs/           # Documentation
 └── README.md
 ```

-This document serves as the high-level overview of the Avalon framework.
+This document serves as the high-level overview of the **Avelon** framework.
 Further documentation and examples will be added as development progresses.